 Regardless of what you choose, a carrying bag can help protect the car seat and make the whole process easier.
 Some of them have backpack straps.
 The case that goes with our UPPABaby Mesa has handles.

 25. Stroller – same question

 Should you check the stroller as luggage, bring it through the airport and gate check, or bring it as a carry-on luggage?
 Ever since my son turned one, we bring a stroller that can fit in the overhead bin and they are great for zipping around the airport, small cruise ships, and smooth pavement.
 They don’t do well on bumpy terrain, but an all-terrain like the Guava Roam does great, and folds down small enough to be gate checked.

 Get to the airport earlier than you ever did pre-baby.
 Everything just takes longer, from TSA (more on that below), to stops for diaper changes.
 We have started giving it an extra 30 minutes to an hour.

 Unlike global entry, baby does not need to have their own TSA pre-check.
 If both parents have it, then you can all go through expedited security as a family.

 Be sure to let the TSA agent know before you go through the metal detector that you have liquids over 100mls in your bag (assuming you do for formula or breast milk).
 You are allowed to bring liquids up to “a reasonable amount” onboard.

 How much of a pain this process is depends on the agent you get and the airport.
-We were waived right through at SFO without extra checks, but I actually had to stand my ground and insist that we were allowed to bring water with us when going through Reno, our home airport.
+We were waived right through with a bag full of oat milk in Cape Town without extra checks, but I actually had to stand my ground and insist that we were allowed to bring water with us when going through Reno, our home airport.
 Be sure you know your rights and have TSA’s rules saved to your phone if needed.
 I’m always polite and respectful, but firm when necessary.